ryan-roemer/loose-bits/_posts/2011-12-09-sphinx-twitter-bootstrap-theme.md

 ## Bringing Twitter Bootstrap to Sphinx

-[Bootstrap][bootstrap] is a CSS/JS framework that provides base typography, layout (grids), forms / form inputs, tables and navigation, and has been gaining wide popularity among developers.
-In my personal experience with a couple of sites and projects, [Bootstrap][bootstrap] really provides a great starting point for a frontend that provides good extensibility over time.
+[Bootstrap][bootstrap] is an open source CSS/JS framework from the folks at [Twitter][twitter] that provides base typography, layout (grids), forms / form inputs, tables and navigation, and has been gaining wide popularity among developers.
+In my personal experience with a couple of sites and projects, Bootstrap really provides a great starting point for a frontend that provides good extensibility over time.

 [Sphinx][sphinx] is the most popular [Python][python] documentation generator tool.
 It has fantastic Python module docstring / comment parsing in addition